danteelohim/InfernoLinkSearcher/README.md

-WhatsApp link scraper
+A WhatsApp group link scraper.

-Made with Selenium, webdriver-manager, Dear PyGUI
+Made with Selenium, Dear PyGUI, and others.

+I just created this script because I needed to do a extremely specific task.
+I'm not supporting it.
+C